What is Public Policy and Advocacy?

-What Public Policy Work Does The Arc of Texas Do?
+What Public Policy and Advocacy Work Does The Arc of Texas Do?

 - Monitoring federal and state legislation

 - Researching, evaluating, and analyzing laws, regulations, and programs

 - Tracking state legislation, regulation, and programs

 - Informing, educating, and advising the general public, state agencies, and members of the Texas Legislature

 - Supporting and encouraging Texans with intellectual and developmental disabilities (IDD) and their families to talk to the public and legislators about issues important to them

 - Promoting The Arc of Texas policy positions to the general public, state agencies, and members of the Texas Legislature.

 How Can I Get Involved in Public Policy and Advocacy?

 People with IDD, their family members, and their allies should get involved in their local, state, and federal governments on the issues important to them.
 By telling your own story, you can effect positive change benefitting all Texans with IDD.
 In the disability community, we call this advocacy.